 I-Joist vs. Truss

 Both I-joists and floor trusses come under the category of engineered floor joists and are sometimes used together in construction.

 What are I-Joists?

-Joists are beam-like structural members that carry the load of everything above them and transfer them to beams.
+I-joists are beam-like structural members that carry the load of everything above them and transfer it to beams.

 They span the length of a room or section and support the weight of roofs, ceilings, and floors.

-They are smaller in size as compared to normal beams and as such a large building will typically be equipped with a larger number of joists.
+I-joists are also smaller in size than normal beams, so a large building requires a greater number of joists.

-Joists are made from wood or metal, such as steel which makes them quite versatile.
+Generally, joists are made from wood or metals such as steel.

 Among many types of joists, I-joists are considered the most desirable option in residential construction.